An adventurous trip for families and nature lovers of all ages.

 You are here: Home > Costa Rica > Costa Rica Family Self-Drive Adventure in 15 days

-Marvel at the country’s most iconic volcano – Arenal Volcano – with its perfect conical shaped top.
+Marvel at the country’s most iconic volcano – Arenal Volcano – with its perfect conical shaped top

-This self-drive trip finishes at the white sandy beaches of Playa Hermosa and certainly ticks all the right boxes for those looking for some adventure.
+This self-drive trip culminates at the white sandy beaches of Playa Hermosa and certainly ticks all the right boxes for those looking for some adventure.
 The hotel has a pool and restaurant and you either share a family suite or stay in two connecting rooms.

+Today your adventure begins!
 You’ll be met at the airport and driven to your hotel in Alajuela on the outskirts of Costa Rica’s capital San Jose, where you will stay for two nights.

 Accommodation on this day: Xandari Resort Hotel & Spa